bvujovic/SensorNodeESP/README.md

 https://forum.arduino.cc/t/use-esp-now-and-wifi-simultaneously-on-esp32/1034555/16

 ## Remarks
- - Works if WiFi channel on the router is set to 1.
+ - ESP-NOW communication works if WiFi channel on the router is set to 1.
 There might be ways to fix that by using wifi_promiscuous_enable()...